Skip to content

 Top Five Accounts Payable Best Practices

-We have all heard the saying… “It’s better to prevent a fire, than to try and put it out.”
-When it comes to accounts payable, it is always best to be proactive and organized to avoid being reactive.
+We have all heard the saying… “It’s better to prevent a fire than to try and put it out.”
+When it comes to accounts payable (AP), it is always best to be proactive and organized to avoid being reactive.
+That said, nobody likes to pay bills.
+We all like to cash checks, but paying bills is not that much fun.

 1. Organize Your Invoices in Order of Due Date

 When it comes to keeping your finances running smoothly, it is not a good idea to pay your bills as they come in.
 Rather, pay your bills when they are due.
 This will help your cash flow.
-Also make sure that not only do you pay your bills when they are due but prioritize them due to the type of bill they are.
-High interest credits and loans should be paid first, and then you work your way down.
+Also, make sure that not only do you pay your bills when they are due but prioritize them due to the type of bill they are.
+High-interest credits and loans should be paid first, and then you work your way down.

-Most accounting software, such as QuickBooks will allow you to enter your invoices in and will alert you when you need to pay them.
+Most accounting software, such as QuickBooks will allow you to enter your invoices and will alert you when you need to pay them.

 2. Watch that Data!